Table of Contents

 - Unit weight (kg/m²) can be obtained simply as Thickness (m) × Density (kg/m³).

-These figures are only for reference.
-Always check the mill test certificate (MTC) or supplier catalogue for the exact density before you finalise the purchase order.
+These values are standard references.
+Always check the Mill Test Certificate (MTC) or supplier data for exact density before finalising your calculation.

 When you calculate the weight of a plain plate, the formula is exact.
 With a chequered plate, the raised lugs on the surface add metal that the formula does not capture.
-That extra metal is small in a single sheet but can add up to several hundred kilos in a bulk order.
-This is why suppliers usually apply a correction factor.
+This is why a chequered plate weight correction factor is used.
+Typically, 5-10% extra weight is added to account for the raised pattern.

 In practice, mills and stockists in India often add around 5–10% to the base area to cover the pattern.
 The exact figure depends on the design and rolling process, so the safest option is to check the mill test certificate or product catalogue.
 If such data is not available, adding 10% as a working allowance is reasonable, but always note it in the purchase order to avoid disagreement when the material is weighed at delivery.